Lilac and Lace Floral Design Sustainability Policy

 10. Continue to educate and invest in LLFDs sustainability journey

 Rebecca has been continually learning and developing her skills through the use of books on growing sustainably.
-She will undertake Cel Robertson’s Intensive Flower Farming course in November 2022, with the aim of having a better understanding of growing practices, maintaining biodiversity and increasing yields.
-Cel has an incomparable knowledge in sustainable growing and this course will help Rebecca develop her plot to give her the production value needed to sustain her business model.
+She undertook Cel Robertson’s Intensive Flower Farming course in November 2022, with the aim of having a better understanding of growing practices, maintaining biodiversity and increasing yields.
+Cel has an incomparable knowledge in sustainable growing and this course helped Rebecca develop her plot to give her the production value needed to sustain her business model.

 Rebecca has also invested in a willow weaving course undertaken by Mary Butcher.
 Rebecca learnt how to use willow as a base for her designs with the aim of eliminating the need for single use plastics or other framework.
-LLFDs Christmas wreaths will continue to be willow based, allowing the whole wreath to be composted after the decorations are removed.
+LLFDs Christmas and Easter wreaths will continue to be willow based, allowing the whole wreath to be composted after decorations are removed.
 Rebecca runs a recycling scheme for her wreaths to ensure as little as possible goes to landfill.
-Little Warden and Rebecca have planted the first batch to willow at Little Warden, to not only be another income source for Little Warden, but to enable Rebecca to source her willow more locally.
-The hope is the willow will be in viable to use by 2025.

 11. Offset business travel